UNR-College-of-Engineering/computing-docs/infrastructure/labs/ecc/softwarelist.md

-# ECC Labs Software List For Winter 2024 and Spring 2025
+# ECC Labs Software List For Fall 2025 and Winter 2026

 Note: The versions may be off due to constant updates, but the software should be on the computers